-c) Whatever your current level of sailing experience, we would very much like to encourage you to join the sailing club at Tamar.
+c) Whatever your current level of sailing

+experience, we would very much like to encourage you to join the sailing club at Upper Tamar.
 The UTLSC is a very friendly group who welcome new members to the club, even if you haven't got a boat.
-The UTLSC membership fee is very low, just £17.50 per year. (£30 for families, and for juniors, £5, but free in the first year) If you don't own a dinghy, then you can take part in the club races by borrowing one of the UTLSC's own Toppers for a small fee or by hiring a Laser Pico or one of the two-hander RS Vision dinghies from the Lakes Trust.
-For competent sailors, the UTLSC also has two larger Bosun sailing dinghies and a big Laser 16 daysailer that can also be borrowed for free-sailing or club races for a small fee.
-An alternative way of getting afloat is to enquire about crewing one of the club Bosuns, whilst an experienced club members helms, perhaps on a Sunday race; contact committee member Roger Heasman (01409-241055) to ask about this.
-If you also take out a South West Lakes trust membership/launch permit; as mentioned above in b), this entitles you to keep your dinghy in the dinghy park and sail as often as you wish during the season, without further payment.
+The UTLSC membership fee is very low, just £22.50 per year. (£37.50 for families, and for juniors, £5, but free in the first year) - though this is on top of the Lakes Trust launch membership, if you want to helm a boat.
+If you don't own a dinghy, then you can take part in the club races by borrowing one of the UTLSC's own Toppers for a small fee or by hiring a Laser Pico, Optimist or RS Vision dinghies from the Lakes Trust.
+For competent sailors, the UTLSC also has larger two-hander sailing dinghies, including Bosuns and a Wayfarer, that can also be borrowed for free-sailing or club races for a small donation.
+An alternative way of getting afloat is to enquire about crewing one of the club Bosuns, whilst an experienced club members helms, perhaps on a Sunday race; contact club member Roger Heasman (01288-331847) to ask about this.

+If you also take out a South West Lakes trust membership and boat storage permit, as mentioned above in b), this entitles you to keep your dinghy in the dinghy park and sail as often as you wish during the season, without further payment.
 If you don't currently have a boat and are thinking of buying, club members will be happy to advise on what type of boat might be suitable.
 Popular single-handed classes include Lasers, Toppers and Solos, whilst the most popular two-handed class is probably the Bosun.
 However, there are lots of other types, from out-and-out racers to gentler cruising dinghies which can also race.

 Secondhand dinghies can be bought for anything from a hundred or two, right up into the thousands at the top end.
 For low-maintenance, it is preferable to stick to boats with glassfibre hulls.
 However, it is often possible to pick up wooden/plywood boats quite cheaply, if you're prepared to spend a little extra time painting and/or varnishing.

 d) For junior sailors, there are some special attractions.
 The South West Lakes Trust offers a Saturday club (contact the Lakes Trust for details, dates and prices) which gets youngsters doing a range of fun watersports activities.
 The club also organizes a Sunday lunchtime series for youngsters called the Peter Pocock Achievement Trophy; the Lakes Trust have in recent years offered Picos for this series free of charge, so there are no costs attached to competing for this cup; quite often, juniors who have tried out racing on the Saturday club then move on to the Peter Pocock Trophy.
-Beyond this, many juniors then move on to take part in the club's general sailing programme, both in the senior races and in the specific Junior Helm and Under 15's trophies.
-With the availability of the club Toppers which can be borrowed, now is an excellent time to find out if sailing is for you.
+Beyond this, many juniors then continue on to take part in the club's general sailing programme, both in the senior races and in the specific Junior Helm series.
+With the availability of club Toppers which can be borrowed for a small donation, now is an excellent time to find out if sailing is for you.